Nonstationary Time Series Forecasting via Unknown Distribution Adaptation: Problem Setup

 \subsection{Identifying Distribution of Time Series Data for Nonstationary Time Series Forecasting}

-Based on the aforementioned data generation process, we aim to address the nonstationary time series forecasting problem, i.e., to predict the future observation $\{\rvx_{t+1}, \rvx_{t+2}, \cdots, \rvx_T\}$ only from the historical observation data $\{\rvx_1, \rvx_2, \cdots, \rvx_t\}$.
+Based on this data generation process, we aim to address the nonstationary time series forecasting problem, i.e., to predict the future observation $\{\rvx_{t+1}, \rvx_{t+2}, \cdots, \rvx_T\}$ only from the historical observation data $\{\rvx_1, \rvx_2, \cdots, \rvx_t\}$.
 Mathematically, our \textit{goal} is to identify the joint distribution of the historical and future time series data.
-By combining the generation mechanism of Fig. \ref{fig:data_generation1}, the joint distribution can be further derivated as follows:
+By combining the generation mechanism of Fig. \ref{fig:data_generation1}, the joint distribution can be further derived as follows: